flocked/Anima/Sources/Anima/Documentation/Anima.docc/Anima.md

 #### Creating your own animations

-Subclassing ``PropertyAnimation`` let's you create your own animations.
+Subclassing ``ValueAnimation`` let's you create your own animations.
 Itself isn't animating and your have to provide your own animation implemention.

 ## Topics